rysavy-ondrej/ethanol/Deploy/Docker/Readme.md

 ### Data Storage Scheme

-The PostgreSQL database is created with two tables:
+The PostgreSQL database is created with the following tables:

 Table `enrichment_data` is intended to store additional or supplementary information to enrich the context around computed IP host data: